luthfirahmad/luthfirahmad.github.io/_posts/2020-9-27-Managing-Uncertainty-In-Remote.md

 In our team, we using Figma.
 So all stakeholders can see our progress when designing.
 If you are using Figma too, make sure you put the link in a place where it is easily seen, so the team can keep updated.

-Usually, we create a temporary multi-chat channel in Slack with engineers and products team to report our updates, we also update our asana board to inform the team how far we are progressing
+Usually, we create a temporary multi-chat channel in Slack with engineers and products team to report our updates, we also update our asana board to inform the team how far we are progressing.<br />
 <br />

 ## When in Testing 🧪